Lukeasargen/targetClassifier/readme.md

 The only differance from this and model 1 is the training.
 A small grid search will be used to determine which features can be improved when learned jointly.
 For example, learning orienation and letter is likely to boost training since the feature learned by the letter classifier can be used to classify the orientation of the letter.
 It is also assumed shape can be learned with letter and orientation since all tasks use patterns and lines.
 The results are shown in the table below:

-In progress
+_In progress..._

 ## Classification Model 3 - Ideas
 - Squeezenet or efficient channel attention
-- Leaky, Swish, or Mish activation
+- Swish or Mish activation
 - Add spectral norm to convs
 - Non-linear classifier heads
 - Hyperbolic model for orientation